Open-STEM/XRPUsersGuide/course/dashboard.rst

 Using the web server
 --------------------
-The web server will start using this function:

-webserver.start_server(1)

-To start a webserver with an SSID of  ROBOT_SSID.

 The start_server() function will never return.
 Once your program calls start_server(), the only way of executing code will be through the generated program.
 The program will then be event-driven, that is only